 SECTION 1.(b) It is the intent of this legislation to promote economic development by establishing broader tax bases and lowering tax rates in a comprehensive manner, as recommended by numerous study committees charged with developing a 21st Century tax policy for the State.
 Adoption of a modern tax structure will accomplish the following objectives:

-(1) Make North Carolina's tax system more competitive relative to our peer states.
+- (1) Make North Carolina's tax system more competitive relative to our peer states. - (2) Conform North Carolina's tax system to the current economy and not that of the 1933 economy.